RoryBarnes/HillStability/README.md

 The user inputs the central mass in solar units and the orbiters
 parameters are entered into the next two lines with the format:
-ArgumentPericenter MeanAnomaly.
+Mass SemiMajorAxis Eccentricity Inclination ArgPeri LongAscNode MeanAnomaly.
 The units are Jupiter masses, AU, and degrees.
 The final line must state either "bodycentric" or
 "barycentric" to indicate the coordinate system of the orbital
 elements.
 There are no command line options.